 Pronunciations: Many have attempted and few have perfected the local pronunciations of key Philly terms.
 Schuylkill, as in the river or the I-76 expressway, is skool-kil.
 Passyunk, the South Philadelphia avenue and neighborhood, is pash-shunk.

 Philly Accent: Water is wooder.
-Many words that start with st- get more of a sht- treatment, so street sounds like shtreet.
+Many words start with st- get more of a sht- treatment, so street sounds like shtreet.
 The pronoun “our” sounds like are, and “orange” gets the same sound at its start—are-ange.
 “Bagel” goes by beg-el (but soft pretzels are better; see above).
 And jeet?
 That’s how caring Philadelphians ask if a person has eaten.